-In the unlikely event that the DSL and deputy DSLs are not available, staff should speak to First Response directly with their concern.
+In the unlikely event that the DSL and ASLs are not available, staff should speak to First Response directly with their concern.

-If there is a risk of potential harm to a child or children, childrens' social care (CSC) should be contacted immediately; if a crime committed then dial 999.
+If there is a risk of potential harm to a child or children, Childrens' Social Care (CSC) should be contacted immediately; if a crime committed then dial 999.